reinterpretcat/vrp/README.md

 cargo install vrp-cli
 ```

-Ensure that your `$PATH` is properly configured to source the Crates binaries, and then run solver using the `vrp-cli` command.
+Ensure that your `$PATH` is properly configured to source the crates binaries, and then run solver using the `vrp-cli` command.

 ## Use from command line